briankoser/sfc-listeners-guide/episodes/0223-bam-pow-smash-and-other-news.md

 # Closing
-Matt appeared on Geekually Yoked for this year's Crossover Nexus event.
+Matt appeared on Geekually Yoked for this year's Crossover Nexus event. {% arc %}I don't think this ever got posted in the SFC feed.{% endarc %}